 Newly Accepted Students

-- Literature, focusing on writers and works connected with New York City
+- English, focusing on writers and works connected with New York City

-- Faith and Critical Reason, considering the central questions at the heart of human concern with ultimate things
+- Theology, considering the central questions at the heart of human concern with ultimate things

-- The Making of Modern Europe, providing an analytical overview of European history from the 16th century to the present
+- History, providing an analytical overview of European history from the 16th century to the present

-- Philosophy of Human Nature, introducing students to critical reflection on mental and physical aspects of being in relation to questions of agency and ethics
+- Philosophy, introducing students to critical reflection on mental and physical aspects of being in relation to questions of agency and ethics

 - Natural Science I, exploring how energy and matter interact through the four fundamental forces to shape our universe